Majorro/TaskTracker/README.md

 }
 ```
 2. Install the `dotnet-ef` tool to use migrations for database creation and modification
-   1. Globally:
+   Globally:
    ```bash
    dotnet tool install --global dotnet-ef --version 5.0.14
    ```
-   2. Or locally, in the solution folder:
+   Or locally, in the solution folder:
    ```bash
    dotnet new tool-manifest
    dotnet tool install --global dotnet-ef --version 5.0.14
    ```
-3. Apply migrations to the database, this command also will build the project:
+3. Apply migrations to the database, this command will also build the project:
 ```bash
 dotnet ef database update --project src/TaskTracker/TaskTracker.csproj
 ```